Cleveland Cerebral Palsy Attorney

 Although no known cure exists for cerebral palsy, treatments such as surgeries, medications, and therapies can help your child strive toward independence and a long, fulfilling life.
 Lifelong medical costs and special education, however, could take a toll on your family.
 Filing an injury claim against a medical provider for allegedly causing your child’s cerebral palsy could give you the financial relief you need.
 A successful claim could also hold a negligent or careless physician accountable for his or her wrongdoing.

-Statute of Limitations on a Cerebral Palsy Case
+What is the Statute of Limitations on a Cerebral Palsy Case in Ohio?

 The statute of limitations, or deadline for filing a claim, is two years from the date of the accident in most personal injury cases in Ohio.
 Yet many parents may not receive diagnoses for cerebral palsy until months or three years after the child’s birth.
 In these special circumstances, the two-year clock typically does not begin until the date of your child’s diagnosis.
 Act quickly to hire an attorney to ensure you do not miss an important deadline.